-The US and EU financial crises caused by credit problems have spread widely to other regions, affecting liquidity and economic systems around the world.
-As the mentioned issues have been affecting economies worldwide, there is no guarantee that these issues and similar circumstances in the future will not affect sugar businesses, demand for sugar, and/or the world's sugar prices.
+The EU financial crises and Oil price collapse caused a lot of problem to Oil producers and hold back world economy.
+As the mentioned issues have been affecting economies worldwide, there is no guarantee that these issues and similar circumstances in the future will not affect our businesses, the world's sugar prices and/or ethanol price.
 The lack of liquidity among financial institutions may also affect the Group's sources of loans and financing costs.